What is the award of free shares in a company?

 The award of free shares is the operation whereby a company gives its own shares to its employees or managers.
 It is a complementary remuneration mechanism that aims to motivate and retain certain employees.
 The company must comply with the allocation procedure laid down by law.
-Beneficiary employees must comply with tax rules.
+Beneficiaries must meet a retention period before selling the shares.
+We present you with the information you need to know.

 A company may decide to allocate its own shares to its employees free of charge.